Surface-Enhanced Raman Spectroscopy (SERS) Substrates

 • Monitoring Chemical Processes at Production Sites

-Thorlabs' Surface-Enhanced Raman Spectroscopy (SERS) Substrate is designed for SERS, a subset of Raman spectroscopy that can enhance the Raman scattering of a sample by orders of magnitude.
-The SERS substrate is made from a textured fused quartz substrate with gold deposited on the surface, creating plasmonic nanostructures that enable sensitivity down to parts per billion.*
+Thorlabs' Surface-Enhanced Raman Spectroscopy (SERS) Substrates are designed for SERS, a subset of Raman spectroscopy that can enhance the Raman scattering of a sample by orders of magnitude.
+Each SERS substrate is made from a textured fused quartz substrate with gold deposited on the surface, creating plasmonic nanostructures that enable sensitivity down to parts per billion.* More than 90% of each chip's top surface is SERS active.

 Usage, Handling, and Care

-Samples can be prepared on the SERS substrate using a drop-cast method.
-Simply place 2 to 10 µl of aqueous solution onto the gold side of the substrate using a micropipette (see below for identification of the top and bottom surfaces).
-Alternatively, if sample volume is abundant, an immersion method can be used by placing the substrate in a bath of solution, incubating for 10 minutes, and rinsing with water or ethanol.
+Samples can be prepared on the SERS substrates using a drop-cast method.
+Simply place 2 to 10 µl of aqueous solution onto the gold side of the substrates using a micropipette (note that the top, active surface is gold while the bottom surface is brown).
+Alternatively, if sample volume is abundant, an immersion method can be used by placing the substrates in a bath of solution, incubating for 10 minutes, and rinsing with water or ethanol.
 Let the sample dry completely before placing in the Raman spectrometer.
 Please note that substrates are single use and we do not recommend washing.

 SERS Chip in Modular Raman SpectrometerClick for Details

-The RCT4M SERS Substrate can used with the RSB1/M spectrometer.
-Here, the substrate is shown mounted on the RSBR1/M reflective front end sample stage with the active side facing up.
+Figure 1.3 These SERS substrates can be used with the RSB1(/M) spectrometer.
+Here, the RCT4M substrate is shown mounted on the RSBR1/M reflective front end sample stage with the active side facing up.

-Thorlabs recommends using gloves and tweezers when handling the SERS substrate.
-To avoid damaging the plasmonic nanostructures, the active gold-coated surface of the substrate should not be touched directly.
+Thorlabs recommends using gloves and tweezers when handling these SERS substrates.
+To avoid damaging the plasmonic nanostructures, the active gold-coated surface of the substrates should not be touched directly.
 If needed, we recommend removing dust from the surface using clean, dry compressed air, as detailed in the Blowing Off the Surface of an Optic section in our Optics Handling and Care Tutorial.

-The SERS substrate is packaged inside a vacuum sealed bag.
-For best performance, it is recommended to use the SERS substrate within 6 months when outside of vacuum.
+The SERS substrates are packaged inside a vacuum sealed bag.
+For best performance, it is recommended to use the SERS substrates within 6 months when outside of vacuum.

 Mounting

-To avoid damaging the plasmonic nanostructures and contaminating instrumentation, ensure the active surface of the SERS substrate does not make direct contact with the mounting surface.
-When using with our Modular Raman Spectroscopy Kit equipped with the reflective front end, place the substrate on the sample stage with the active side facing up (see photo to the left).
+To avoid damaging the plasmonic nanostructures and contaminating instrumentation, ensure the active surface of the SERS substrates does not make direct contact with the mounting surface.
+When using with our Modular Raman Spectroscopy Kit equipped with the reflective front end, place a substrate on the sample stage with the active side facing up (see Figure 1.3).
 The laser beam can then be aligned to the center of the substrate.
-When mounting the substrate to our Portable Raman Spectrometer, it is important to make sure the active surface does not come in direct contact with the sample window.
+When mounting a substrate to our Portable Raman Spectrometer, it is important to make sure the active surface does not come in direct contact with the sample window.
+The RCT4M SERS substrate is compatible with the CDH45 adapter for square optics.
 For more information on the recommended mounting procedure or to discuss mounting options with the RASP spectrometer, please contact Tech Support

 *Sensitivity is dependent on the experimental conditions, including the analyte, incident laser power, and integration time.